Diploma: Hong Kong

 In Hong Kong, Diploma or Advanced Diploma/Certificate (Qualifications Frameworks Level 4), Professional Diploma/Certificate (Qualifications Frameworks Level 4), higher diploma, and associate degree are below the level of the bachelor's degree.

 Certificate (not Post-Graduate Certificate) Qualifications Frameworks Level 3 or below; are below the level of Diploma, Advanced or Professional Diploma/Certificate (Qualifications Frameworks Level 4), Higher Diploma or associate degree.

 Postgraduate Certificates and Postgraduate Diplomas are usually granted after the bachelor's degree.
 It's more vocational oriented than a master's degree.

 India

 In India, a diploma is a specific academic award usually earned in professional/vocational courses, e.g., Diploma in Engineering, Diploma in Nursing, Diploma in Pharmacy, Diploma in Radiography (Diagnosis), Diploma in Medical Lab Technology etc. Engineering diplomas are concentrated for the area of study, e.g., diploma in electronics engineering, electrical engineering, civil engineering, computer engineering, etc.

 There are two types of diplomas/certificates that are issued in formal and non-formal education sectors: formal diplomas are issued by government-approved/recognized institutions, colleges and universities and non-formal diplomas are issued by NGOs, companies and societies etc. outside the formal education sector.

 Indonesia

 In Indonesia, a diploma is a vocational tertiary education award.
-There are four varieties of Diploma currently recognized by Indonesian National Qualification Framework (Indonesian: Kerangka Kerja Nasional Indonesia, KKNI).
+There are four varieties of Diploma currently recognized by Indonesian National Qualification Framework (Indonesian: Kerangka Kualifikasi Nasional Indonesia, KKNI).